Brazil women's national football team: 2017 controversy

 In 2017, the Brazilian Football Confederation fired head coach Emily Lima, which sparked protest among the team's players.
 The dispute evolved into an argument for greater wages, and more respect and recognition for the country's female football players.
 As a result, players such as Cristiane, Rosana, and Francielle announced their retirement from international football, hoping that this decision might make a difference in the years to come.

+2024: Return to the podium

+In 2024 the team reached the final at the Summer Olympic Games and was defeated by the United States team, securing their third silver medal and making a return to the Olympic podium after 16 years of absence.